-In this work, we focus on Policy Gradient methods~\citep[PG,][]{sutton2000policy,peters2008reinforcement}, where the set of candidate policies is a class of parametric functions and the optimization is performed via stochastic gradient ascent on the performance objective as a function of the policy parameters.
-In particular, we analyze the prototypical PG algorithm, REINFORCE~\citep{williams1992simple} and see how the MI constraints can be imposed by adaptively selecting its meta-parameters during the learning process.
+In this work, we focus on Policy Gradient methods~\citep[PG,][]{sutton2000policy,peters2008reinforcement}, where the set of candidate policies is a class of parametric distributions and the optimization is performed via stochastic gradient ascent on the performance objective as a function of the policy parameters.
+In particular, we analyze the prototypical PG algorithm, \textsc{REINFORCE}~\citep{williams1992simple} and see how the MI constraints can be imposed by adaptively selecting its meta-parameters during the learning process.
 To achieve this, we study in more depth the stochastic gradient-based optimization process that is at the core of all PG methods~\citep{robbins1951stochastic}.
-In particular, we identify a general family of parametric policies that makes the optimization objective Lipschitz-smooth~\citep{nesterov2013introductory} and allows an easy computation of the related Lipschitz constant.
-This family, called of \textit{smoothing policies}, includes commonly used policy classes from the PG literature, namely Gaussian and Softmax policies.
+In particular, we identify a general family of parametric policies that makes the optimization objective Lipschitz-smooth~\citep{nesterov2013introductory} and allows easy upper-bounding of the related smoothness constant.
+This family, referred to as \textit{smoothing policies}, includes commonly used policy classes from the PG literature, namely Gaussian and Softmax policies.
 Using known properties of Lipschitz-smooth functions, we then provide lower bounds on the performance improvement produced by gradient-based updates, as a function of tunable meta-parameters.
-This, in turn, allows to identify those meta-parameter schedules that guarantee MI with high probability.
-In previous works, a similar result was only achieved for Gaussian policies~\citep{pirotta2013adaptive,papini2017adaptive}.\footnote{See Section~\ref{sec:related} for a discussion of related approaches, like the popular TRPO~\citep{schulman2015trust}.}
+This, in turn, allows identifying those meta-parameter schedules that guarantee MI with high probability.
+In previous work, a similar result was achieved only for Gaussian policies~\citep{pirotta2013adaptive,papini2017adaptive}.\footnote{See Section~\ref{sec:related} for a discussion of related approaches, like the popular TRPO~\citep{schulman2015trust}.}

-The meta-parameters analyzed here are the \textit{step size} of the policy updates, or learning rate, and the \textit{batch size} of gradient estimations, \ie the number of trials that are performed within a single policy update.
-These meta-parameters, already present in the original REINFORCE algorithm, are typically selected by hand and fixed for the whole learning process~\citep{duan2018benchmarking}.
+The meta-parameters studied here are the \textit{step size} of the policy updates, or learning rate, and the \textit{batch size} of gradient estimates, \ie the number of trials that are performed within a single policy update.
+These meta-parameters, already present in the original \textsc{REINFORCE} algorithm, are typically selected by hand and fixed for the whole learning process~\citep{duan2018benchmarking}.
 Besides guaranteeing monotonic improvement, our proposed method removes the burden of selecting these meta-parameters.
-This safe, automatic selection within the REINFORCE algorithmic framework yields SPG, our Safe Policy Gradient algorithm.
+This safe, automatic selection within the \textsc{REINFORCE} algorithmic framework yields SPG, our Safe Policy Gradient algorithm.